Milton is updating its Official Plan to guide how the community grows and develops to the year 2051.

 New Official Plan (Current Stage - Statutory Public Meeting)

-Staff refined the Stage 4 draft Official Plan to prepare for public and Council engagement.
-Please explore the draft below.
+Staff refined the Stage 4 draft Official Plan and prepared a report recommending Council approval.

 To date, public engagement on the new Official Plan has included: